cchitsiang/awesome-stars/README.md

 - [parse-community/docs](https://github.com/parse-community/docs) - Parse Platform docs
 - [mdbootstrap/mdb-ui-kit](https://github.com/mdbootstrap/mdb-ui-kit) - Bootstrap 5 & Material Design 2.0 UI KIT
 - [windyakin/Honoka](https://github.com/windyakin/Honoka) - Honoka is one of the original Bootstrap theme.
+- [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
+Easily apply to your own elements, modify or just use for inspiration.
+Available in C

 ## Scala